powernsx/powernsx.github.io/index.md

 PowerNSX is an OpenSource project, and as such is not supported by VMware.
 Please feel free reach out to the team via the [Issues](https://github.com/vmware/powernsx/issues) page.

-{% include icon-github.html username="nmbradford" %} is the founder of PowerNSX.

 # License #